 The purpose of the Home-Based Educational Support Program is to:

 assist schools to support ongoing relationships with enrolled students with severe disabilities and comorbid fragile health and their families

-- provide eligible students with an education program
+provide eligible students with an education program

 to maintain the student’s engagement with school and plan and implement their transition back to school

-Application Process and Timelines
+Application process and timelines

 Home-Based Educational Programs must be developed by the Victorian government mainstream or specialist school in which the student is enrolled, in cooperation with the student’s parent/guardian/carer(s).